RConsortium/censusguide/package-discussion.md

 # 22 SeerMapper2010West             1468       1
 ```

 This data shows that some packages in our list are much more popular than others.
+Additionally, popularity decreasing sharply.

 At this point we considered listing only the five most popular packages
 in the main page of the Guide.
 This would
-mirror how the Guide treats the 100+ programs that Census conducts: there we
+mirror how the Guide treats the 100+ programs that Census conducts.
+There we
-include only the five most popular programs, and include a link to the full list of programs in a separate page.
+include only the five most popular programs in the main body of the text, and include a link to the full list of programs in a separate page.

 ## Exploring Package Functionality

-The problem with only looking at package popularity is that we felt that some packages outside of that list had unique, important functionality that was simply not present in the most popular packages.
+The problem with only looking at package popularity is that we felt that some packages outside of that list had important functionality that was simply not present in the most popular packages.

 In particular, we wanted to include the `censusapi` and `ipumsr` packages for the following reasons:

-1. `censusapi` aims to provide access to the entirety of the Census Bureau's [API](https://www.census.gov/developers/).
-We feel that raising awareness of this package is important in a discussion of exploring how R's package ecosystem facilitates working with the US Census Bureau.
-None of the five most popular packages in our list provides this functionality.
+1. `censusapi` aims to provide access to the entirety of the Census Bureau's API.
+We felt that awareness of this package is important when discussing how R's package ecosystem facilitates working with the US Census Bureau.
+While most of the packages already in the list provide access to parts of the Census Bureau's API, none of them aim to provide access to all of the API.
-2. `ipumsr` facilitates working with data from [IPUMS](https://www.ipums.org/).
-IPUMS is an important resource in the US Census ecosystem.
+2. `ipumsr` facilitates working with data from Integrated Public Use Microdata Series (IPUMS).
+IPUMS is the world's largest individual-level population database, and is an important resource in the US Census ecosystem.
 None of the five most popular packages in our list provides this functionality.

 ## Describing Packages